 Our research priority is to fund projects with clear translatable outcomes that are most likely to lead to an improvement in treatment in the relatively near future.

 The Grace Kelly Childhood Cancer Trust's grant funding will be allocated to teams attached to recognised medical or academic institutions and usually within the UK or Ireland.
-Funding is currently awareded in partnership with another major charity that has AMRC membership.
-Over time, we are hoping to work towards independent AMRC membership.
+We award funding via our Research Advisory Panel in line with guidance from the AMRC.